 - Not international friendly: PinnacleCart has limited language capabilities, and while you can list your products in multiple currencies, merchants report some difficulty accepting payments outside of US and Canada.

 - Missing features: I was surprised to realize that though PinnacleCart has a huge feature set, there are some important aspects missing.
 Most notably, PinnacleCart is missing a customer loyalty program, a built-in blog, and a POS application.
-PinnacleCart also does not use a CDN (Content Delivery Network), which may result in slower sites.
+PinnacleCart also does not use a CDN (Content Delivery Network).

 Positive Reviews and Testimonials